Tomasz-Smelcerz-SAP/kyma-operator-istio/README.md

 The manual steps are necessary because Kubebuilder [does not support such model yet](https://github.com/kubernetes-sigs/kubebuilder/blob/master/docs/using_an_external_type.md), but also does not completely prevent it.

-The Steps to setup the entire thing:
+The steps to setup the entire thing:

 1) Setup the github repository